Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-21-clustering-integration.md

 <!--more-->

-A few aggregation method has proposed, which will be introduced in the following sections.
+A few aggregation methods have been proposed, which will be introduced in the following sections.

 ## Clustering aggregation by probability accumulation (2009)